TIBCOSoftware/snappydata/docs/reference/configuration_parameters/bind-address.md

 !!!
 Note
 	This setting is relevant only for multi-homed hosts (machines with multiple network interface cards).

 Adapter card the cache binds to for peer-to-peer communication.
-It also specifies the default location for SnappyData servers to listen on, which is used unless overridden by the `server-bind-address`.
+It also specifies the default location for TIBCO ComputeDB servers to listen on, which is used unless overridden by the `server-bind-address`.

 Specify the IP address, not the hostname, because each network card may not have a unique hostname.
 An empty string (the default) causes the member to listen on the default card for the machine.